clj-python/libpython-clj/docs/new-to-clojure.md

 To address the parenthesis, we need to talk about [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity).
-LISP's are part of a subset of languages that build themselves out of their own data structures so that when you type symbols into a file or repl, you get back a data structure of the language itself.
+LISPs are part of a subset of languages that build themselves out of their own data structures so that when you type symbols into a file or repl, you get back a data structure of the language itself.
 This means that several parts of the programmers toolbox can be simpler and you